3 Strategies to Increase Employee Retention Rates

 It’s no secret that employee engagement benefits everyone.
 When your people are engaged, they have higher attendance, performance, and likelihood to stay with your company.
 Engaged employees also have a better sense of wellbeing, which creates a happier workplace environment.

-One way to help your employees further engage is to establish (or continue to prioritize) a supportive and inclusive culture.
-Ivori Johnson, ChartHop’s Director of Diversity, Equity, Inclusion and Belonging (DEIB), says this “may mean challenging the current system and moving into uncomfortable but necessary territory, including internal work of shifting behavior and biases.”
+One way to help your employees further engage is to establish (or continue to prioritize) a supportive and inclusive culture. ivori Johnson, ChartHop’s Director of Diversity, Equity, Inclusion and Belonging (DEIB), says this “may mean challenging the current system and moving into uncomfortable but necessary territory, including internal work of shifting behavior and biases.”

 While creating this kind of culture won’t happen overnight, you’ll eventually experience a company-wide, long-term transformation that will attract and retain employees.